teaxyz/white-paper/README.md

 ## Contributing

-If you have general feedback, please open a [discussion](../../discussions) thread.
+If you have general feedback, please open a [discussion](../../discussions) thread..